Biden ties Republican in race for Va. governor to Trump

 Youngkin has made defending "parental rights" in school classrooms a centerpiece of his gubernatorial run, and his campaign responded by noting that the bills McAuliffe vetoed had passed with Democratic support.
 It said that by accusing Youngkin of playing racial politics, McAuliffe was effectively leveling the same charge at his own party.

-That issue flared up as Biden prepared to speak on soccer fields in a park in Arlington, long safely blue territory.
+That issue flared up before Biden addressed more than 1,000 people who cheered and shivered against stiff winds on soccer fields in a park in Arlington, long safely blue territory.
 Other, nearby parts of the fast-growing Washington suburbs have moved Virginia from a onetime swing state to more reliably Democratic — especially as their populations of Black, Hispanic and Asian residents have increased.

 A small group of protesters, one hoisting a large “Trump Won” flag, gathered nearby and briefly chanted “Let's Go Brandon,” a euphemism for a vulgarity against Biden that has become popular on conservative social media sites.

-Inside the park, hundreds of supporters cheered as they shivered against stiff winds and booed when Democratic speakers said Youngkin wanted to ban “Beloved.”
-Ebonie Gadson, 23, an independent voter who works for a tech company and lives across the street, headed to the event to learn more about a governor's race she said she only recently began closely following.
+Ebonie Gadson, 23, an independent voter who works for a tech company and lives across the street, headed to rally to learn more about a governor's race she said she only recently began closely following.

 “Having the president's support, I think, will increase voter turnout and just get everyone excited,” said Gadson, who added that she wanted to learn more about the race “than just what I'd seen on TV.”